 While “religious charities” are the most common type of charitable activity, they do not come with an automatic DGR tax status.
-We explore this in greater detail in this Insight and look at strategies for charities in attempting to gain DGR status.
+We explore this in greater detail and look at strategies that can be used for charities attempting to gain DGR status.

 A staggering 18,918 charities (39.1%) of charities have Deductible Gift Recipient (DGR) status.

-Yet it may surprise you to know that most religious charities are not automatically eligible for Deductible Gift Recipient status as a religious charity.
+However, most religious charities are not automatically eligible for DGR status as a religious charity.

-In this article we explore what DGR status means, whether religious organisations are eligible and some strategies for gaining DGR status for your religious organisation.
+In this article we explore what DGR status means, whether religious charities are eligible and some strategies for gaining DGR status for your religious charity

 Where a charity’s purpose is the purpose of ‘advancing religion’, it is deemed to be for the public benefit.

-Organisations seeking registration under the advancing religion sub-type are expected to demonstrate to the ACNC how the organisation’s activities advance religion.
+Charities seeking registration under the advancing religion sub-type are expected to demonstrate to the ACNC how the charities’ activities advance religion.